Battle of Kock (1939)

 The Battle of Kock was the final battle in the invasion of Poland at the beginning of World War II in Europe.
-It took place between October 2, 1939, and October 5, 1939, near the town of Kock in Poland.
-The Polish Independent Operational Group Polesie, led by General Franciszek Kleeberg, fought the German XIV Motorized Corps, which were led by General Gustav Anton von Wietersheim.
+It took place from 2 to 5 October 1939, near the town of Kock in Poland.
+The Independent Operational Group Polesie, led by General Franciszek Kleeberg, fought the German XIV Motorized Corps, which was led by General Gustav Anton von Wietersheim.